-If you are a college student looking to build credit, Capital One’s Journey Student Credit Card could be a good option.
-Most important, there is no annual fee and Capital One is willing to accept people with limited (or no) credit history.
+If you are a college student looking to build credit, the Journey® Student Rewards from Capital One® could be a good option.
+Most important, there is a $0 annual fee and Capital One is willing to accept people with Average/Fair/Limited (or no) credit history.
 Although your credit limit will start out very low, Capital One promises a review of the limit after a short five short months — and good behavior can be rewarded with a higher credit limit.
 Cash back rewards are a nice added bonus, making this a good first credit card choice.
-Just make sure you don’t borrow with this card — at 24.99%, the interest rate is high.
-The Journey Student Credit Card from Capital One is featured as one of our recommendations for best student credit cards of 2017.
+Just make sure you don’t borrow with this card — at 24.99% (Variable) APR, the interest rate is high.
+The Journey® Student Rewards from Capital One® is featured as one of our recommendations for best student credit cards of 2018.